kiran-b/class-notes/_posts/distributedsystems/2013-03-21-hypervisor.md

 on, it had a counter that counted down by one per instruction, and when it reached 0, an interrupt was thrown.
 Other options include periodic explicit calls of the hypervisor, among others.
-  This assumption allows the introduction of a concept called an `epoch.'
+  This assumption allows the introduction of a concept called an 'epoch.'
 An epoch is the portion of programs between hypervisor invocations (those not resulting from environment instruction assumptions).
 Epochs must be the same for all virtual machines for this system to work.